 Upcoming Opportunities for Youth

 Explore engineering on November 5th from 6:00 p.m. to 7:45 p.m. for an evening with several hands-on explorations where youth, ages 10-16, will get to design and build in several different engineering fields in the Camden Senior Center.
 They’ll try new things as they attempt to build structures, design filters, and create circuits.
 Registration cost is $8.
-Registration available here soon.
+Engineering Evening registration.

-Youth ages 8-12 will try their hand at robotics with lego robotics in the Conference Room at the Camden County Library.
+Youth ages 8-12 will try their hand at robotics with lego robotics in the Conference Room at the Camden County Library on November 27th.
 Build and program a robot to complete tasks in this friendly, supportive environment!
 No prior experience needed.
 Dinner will be provided.
 Teen volunteers welcome!
 Registration cost is $5.
-Registration available here soon.
+Robotics Night registration.

 4-H Livestock Information Night